State of play: on 28 May 2019, the Regulation was published in the Official Journal (L141/42)

-- On 20 September 2017, the Commission adopted a further legislative proposal, as part of its wider proposals to reform the European System of Financial Supervision.
-On the same day, they also published a modified legislative proposal, which consolidated the changes made and the previous proposal.
+- 20 September 2017, the Commission published a modified legislative proposal, as part of its wider package to reform the European system of financial supervision (ESAs review).

-- On 16 May the ECON committee adopted the draft report on supervision and third-country CCPs
+- 16 May 2018, the ECON committee adopted the report on supervision and third-country CCPs.

-- On 18 April 2019, the EP plenary session adopted the trilogues agreement.
+- 18 April 2019, the Parliament adopted the trilogue agreement in plenary.

-- On 31 January 2019 ESMA released a statement addressing EMIR Refit implementation.
+- 31 January 2019, ESMA released a statement addressing EMIR Refit implementation.